RonAaron61/EMG-ECG_Arduino/README.md

 # EMG-ECG_Arduino
-Making EMG and ECG sensor that can be used wth arduino
+Making EMG (and ECG) sensor with adjutable gain that can be used wth arduino

+## Abstract

+abstract

 ## What is EMG